changwoo-lee/rapidMTM/README.md

 Lee, Zhao Tang Luo, Huiyan Sang, and Quan Zhou, which is accepted at [NeurIPS 2022](https://nips.cc/Conferences/2022).

-We study multiple-try Metropolis (MTM) algorithm, which is an extension of the Metropolis-Hastings (MH) algorithm by selecting the proposed state among multiple trials according to some weight function
+We study multiple-try Metropolis (MTM) algorithm [Liu, Liang, and Wong (2000)](#references), which is an extension of the Metropolis-Hastings (MH) algorithm by selecting the proposed state among multiple trials according to some weight function $w(y|x)$.
+Below cartoon depicts how MTM algorithm choose a proposal state $y$ among $N$ trials (here $N=3$) from the current state $x_t$.
-$w(y\,|\,x)$.

 ![mtm illustration](fig/mtm.PNG)

-We show that multiple-try Metropolis (MTM) algorithm can achieve a mixing time bound smaller than that of Metropolis-Hastings (MH) algorithm by a factor of the number of trials under a general setting applicable to high-dimensional model selection problems.
+We show that MTM algorithm can achieve a mixing time bound smaller than that of Metropolis-Hastings (MH) algorithm by a factor of the number of trials $N$ under a general setting applicable to high-dimensional model selection problems.

 ![Bayesian variable selection example](fig/fig3.PNG)